mbitiboto/DataEngineering-Data-Lake/README.md

 # Project: Data Lake with Spark
 ## Introduction
 In this project, we are using spark to implemented a data lake.
 The data lake implementation consist of three steps as listed below.
-1.Load unstructured logs and songs data sets from s3 2.processed the data andthen put the processed data to spark tables 3.write back the spark tables in s3 back.
+1. Load unstructured logs and songs data sets from s3
+2. processed the data andthen put the processed data to spark tables
+3. write back the spark tables in s3 back.

 ## Technologies
 Python, Spark SQL, Spark DataFrame, AWS, Data Lake, ETL pipeline, JSON.